OpenNebula/docs/source/management_and_operations/network_management/vrouter.rst

 Sunstone
 --------------------------------------------------------------------------------

-To create a new Virtual Router from Sunstone, follow the wizard to select the Virtual Networks that will get logically linked to it.
+To create a new Virtual Router from :ref:`Sunstone UI Interface <fireedge_sunstone>`, follow the wizard to select the Virtual Networks that will get logically linked to it.
 This connection takes effect when the Virtual Machine containing the VR Appliance is automatically deployed, with a network interface attached to each Virtual Network.

 For each Virtual Network, the following options can be defined: